910 Information Technology Resources

 1. With regard to intellectual property, MTSU reserves the right to protect copyrights, patents, trademarks, trade secrets, and other rights obtained legally that prohibit copying, trading, displaying, or using without permission.
 Many of these items may be found by searching networks including the internet, but their presence on these networks does not imply that they are free to use without permission.

-2. All content must comply with copyright laws, policies, and regulations detailed in the Federal Copyright Law (Title 17 of the United States Code), and Digital Millennium Copyright Act (DMCA), the Technology, Education and Copyright Harmonization (TEACH) Act, the Ethics Guidelines for Faculty in the MTSU Faculty Handbook, and Policy 540 Student Disciplinary Rules.
+2. All content must comply with copyright laws, policies, and regulations detailed in the Federal Copyright Law (Title 17 of the United States Code), and Digital Millennium Copyright Act (DMCA), the Technology, Education and Copyright Harmonization (TEACH) Act, the Ethics Guidelines for Faculty in the MTSU Faculty Handbook, and Policy 540 Student Conduct.

 a.
 The use of the MTSU logo is acceptable on University hosted web pages.